mit-submit/submit-users-guide/FAQ.md

 ### How to request large storage space on Tier2 cluster?

 First you need to obtain a grid ceretificate either through your own experiment or collaboration or use the on from OSG described [here](https://opensciencegrid.org/docs/security/user-certs/)
-There are only certain authorities that issue grid certificate, but MIT is not one of them.
-If you see something like this as an output of voms-proxy-info command identity  : /DC=org/DC=cilogon/C=US/O=Massachusetts Institute of Technology/, it means you converted the wrong certificate into the pem format.
+There are only certain authorities that issue grid certificates, but MIT is not one of them.
+If you see something like this as an output of voms-proxy-info command

+identity  : /DC=org/DC=cilogon/C=US/O=Massachusetts Institute of Technology/

+it means you converted the wrong certificate into the pem format.

 After you have created a proxy send an e-mail to maxi@mit.edu including the output of the